vdektiarev/kafka_batch_optimization/README.md

 2. Foreign Key Join creates additional topics and KTables to perform the join - it needs memory to manage the state information about two tables.
 In that case the memory consumption of Kafka system can increase.
 3. In even more complex cases (e.g. in our real case, we had an array of classes in every item, and we had to sort them by minimumTime and choose the most optimal one), the topology could become very complex, resulting in many joins groupings and aggregations, significantly impacting performance.

-All in all, the approach works fine if the cardinality between two tables you have is high.
+All in all, the approach works fine if the cardinality between two tables you have is high, and you've got a simple joining logic.
 It can be fully automated, it stays within the whole Kafka context and flexible enough for more integrations.

 But let's look at another example of how could we complete the task if we have performance concerns.

 ## Option 2: Use Kafka Streams and Update Commands to merge the datasources